 In conformity with elaboration 1 of Principle V of the Claim Code, the SB currently consists of three natural persons: Messrs.
-Marten Oosting (former National Ombudsman, former Member of the Council of State (Chairman of the Advisory Council of State of Finance, Social Affairs and Employment, Health, Welfare and Sport)), Hans de Savornin Lohman (Attorneyat law with more than 25 years of litigation experience, as well as Counsellor at the Court of Appeal in The Hague) and Jan Zielonka (professor of European Politics at Oxford University with his main areas of expertise in Comparative Politics, Ethics, International Relations and Political Theory).
+Marten Oosting (former National Ombudsman, former Member of the Council of State), Hans de Savornin Lohman (Attorney-at law with more than 25 years of litigation experience, as well as judge at the Court of Appeal in The Hague) and Jan Zielonka (professor of European Politics at Oxford University with his main areas of expertise in Comparative Politics, Ethics, International Relations and Political Theory).

 With these members, the SB has sufficient legal and financial expertise and experience (in accordance with elaborations 4 and 5 of Principle VII of the Claim Code) to successfully pursue the statutory purpose of the foundation.

-The total amount received by the members of the MB in 2018 amounts to EUR 7,683 (including VAT), consisting of (i) reimbursement of reasonable expenses and (ii) so-called vacatiegeld for meetings of the SB or joint meetings with the MB of EUR 1,000 (excluding VAT) per day attended.
+The total amount received by the members of the SB in 2019 amounts to EUR 10,502 (including VAT), consisting of (i) reimbursement of reasonable expenses and (ii) so-called vacatiegeld for meetings of the SB or joint meetings with the MB of EUR 1,000 (excluding VAT) per day attended.